LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

     Note 2 - Depending on your build history, you may find some of the Identifiers already have your "App Group" and you are just verifying the status.

-    1. Go to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) on the *Apple* developer site
+    1. Go to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) on the *Apple Developer* site
     1. For each of the following identifier names:
         * `Loop`
         * `Loop Intent Extension`